nlmenghini/donor-roll/README.md

 ----------------

-If you don't wish to show the messages then delete or comment out this line in the donor-roll.html:
+If you don't wish to show the messages then delete or comment out the whole <div> with the donor.message in donor-roll.html.

-"<div class="donor-message">{{ donor.message }}</div>"

 ----------------